CENDARI/documentation/source/user/collecting_documents_notes.rst

 .. only:: latex

-   The introductory Videon to the NTE has been published on `Youtube <https://www.youtube.com/watch?v=128eoXTrfVk>`_.
+   The introductory Video to the NTE has been published on `Youtube <https://www.youtube.com/watch?v=128eoXTrfVk>`_.